Prephouse/web/README.md

   - If the image is large, convert it to the WebP format and place that in [public/images](public/images) as the primary image along with the original image as a fallback image
-- If you want to serve your local development server over HTTPS, then follow these steps on your CLI **in the root directory of this repository**

-  1. Install the [mkcert][mkcert] tool
-  2. Run `mkcert -install` to install a local certificate authority (CA)
-  3. Run `mkdir .cert`
-  4. Run `mkcert -key-file ./.cert/key.pem -cert-file ./.cert/cert.pem "localhost"` to create an SSL certificate
-  5. Run `pnpm start:secure`
-  6. Navigate to <https://localhost:3000> on your web browser

-  > Both key.pem and cert.pem must be stored in the .cert directory as webpack will search that
-  > directory for the certificate during the build process, and git will ignore that directory.
-Do
-  > **not** commit the certificate to the git repository.

 [node]: https://nodejs.org/en/
 [pnpm]: https://pnpm.io/installation